Ken Harbaugh: Early life, education, and military service

 Harbaugh, who grew up in a military family, earned a bachelor of science degree from Duke University in 1996 and a juris doctor degree from Yale Law School in 2008.
 He studied at Oxford University while an undergraduate at Duke.
 He served for nine years in the United States Navy as a naval aviator.
 His qualifications include Electronic Warfare Aircraft Commander.
 He was the lead pilot of an EP-3A Aries II electronic reconnaissance aircraft.

 In 2015, Harbaugh wrote an opinion piece in The New York Times, criticizing what he regards as a lax U.S. Department of Veterans Affairs disability compensation program.

 Ken Harbaugh was the 2020 Hooah Award winner, given annually to an American veteran "who defines citizenship through service to our country, both in uniform and beyond".
 His writing on civil-military affairs has appeared in The Atlantic, The New York Times, The Bulwark, and Yale Journal of International Law.
 He served as a commentator for National Public Radio and as host for Crooked Media's Reclaiming Patriotism.
 He currently hosts several podcasts, including Warriors in Their Own Words, and Burn the Boats, which received a 2021 Ambies nomination for best political podcast of the year.

 Nonprofit career

 In 2007, Harbaugh co-founded The Mission Continues, a nonprofit focusing on veterans issues, with Eric Greitens, who went on to become the Republican governor of Missouri.
 The Mission Continues was chronicled in Joe Klein's book Charlie Mike, which detailed the efforts of Harbaugh, Greitens, and others to raise money for and then staff their organization.

 He is the former president of Team Rubicon, a nonprofit that deploys military veterans worldwide as emergency first responders.

 Publications

 His writing on civil-military affairs has appeared in The Atlantic, The Bulwark, The New York Times, and the Yale Journal of International Law.
 He hosts several podcasts, including Warriors in Their Own Words, and Burn the Boats, which received a 2021 Ambies nomination for best political podcast of the year.

-On October 4, 2025, he reported from Ukraine via his publication, The Ken Harbaugh Show, during an interview that was shared with Steve Schmidt of The Warning.
-The interview concludes with his analysis of the nature of contemporary warfare and its implications for the future of warfare.
+He released videos via his Substack website, The Ken Harbaugh Show.